FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

    }
    ...

 For our example the following JSON file defines the network layout and properties of the nodes and edges.
 Units used should be self-consistent to ensure speeds and distances are physically sensible (in this simple example the time unit is the simulation timestep rather than seconds).
+Properties of the railway lines may vary with the traverse direction (for example linespeed limit may be different for opposite directions), so two edges between each pair of nodes are defined with the source/destination in opposite order.
 This file needs to be saved using the name ``graph.json`` within your source code folder (i.e. with a name matching the ``importGraph`` function shown above).

 .. tabs::

   .. code-tab:: json JSON

    {
 	"nodes": [
         {
             "id": "1",